TheFutonEng/Calico-CNI-Tutorial/README.md

 vagrant@calico1:~$
 ```

+### Automated Calico Networking Deployment

 The below command run from your laptop/desktop will plumb an interface into the docker containers running on the Calico nodes:

 ```
 $ ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory calico_networking.yml
 ```

+### Manual Calico Networking Deployement

-To achieve this result manually, run the following on each Calico nodes:
+To achieve this result manually, run the following steps on each Calico node:

 1. Get the container id for the Calico container